Easy to Make Halloween Wreath

 Make a wreath with cardboard and mesh fabric.

-Lift a portion of fabric at the end of the strip approximately 2 inches (5 cm) to make a fold as shown in the photo.
+Lift up a portion of fabric at the end of the strip - approximately 2 inches (5 cm).
+Make a fold as shown on the left.

-Roll it over onto the strip then roll a second piece onto the first piece, and so on.
+Roll it over onto the strip then roll a second piece onto the first piece, as shown on the right.

 Cardboard wreath craft Halloween decoration